ursinus-cs174-s2023/Modules/_pages/Week2/exercise3.md

           private String classYear;

           // Constructor.
 When I say new Student(), it will call this
-          // method to intialize a new object of type student /**
+          // method to initialize a new object of type student /**
           * @param a Age of student I'm making
           * @param f First name of student I'm making